davidbalbert/eventless/README.md

 It will probably crash or not work, but:

     $ git clone git://github.com/davidbalbert/eventless.git
-    $ cd eventless
+    $ cd eventless/examples       # run some of these
-    $ ruby lib/eventless.rb

 ##Status

-The event loop seems to be working.
-Fibers do not yet deal with exceptions.
-This will have to be added.
-I'm also not very happy with how the event loop internal api is turning out.
-Will refactor soon.
+###What works
+- The event loop
+- Exception handling in `Fiber`
+- `Kernel#sleep`

+###What doesn't work
+- The socket code
+- Everything else

-I'm pretty sure the socket code in there doesn't work yet.
-It doesn't seem to run concurrently yet, and I have to figure out why.
+The socket code doesn't seem to run concurrently yet.
+I have to figure out why.
 This might be due to bugs in the event loop that I may have fixed.

-On the bright side, `Kernel#sleep` successfully transfers control to the event loop rather than blocking.

 ##Contributing